-As of 31 December 2014, the Company's majority shareholder is Agnaten SE (formerly Parentes Holding SE), which is domiciled in Rooseveltplatz 4-5, 1090 Vienna, Austria.
+As of 31 December 2015, the Company's majority shareholder is Agnaten SE, which is domiciled in Rooseveltplatz 4-5, 1090 Vienna, Austria.

-In December, 2011, the Company entered into a comprehensive agreement with Agnaten SE, Lucresca SE (formerly Donata Holding SE), an Advisory Committee and further investors.
+In December, 2011, the Company entered into a comprehensive agreement with Agnaten SE, Lucresca SE, an Advisory Committee and further investors.
 The agreement envisages a long-term support for Agnaten SE and Lucresca SE by the Advisory Committee to further develop the Group's business.
 In January 2012, Agnaten SE contributed its JAB Holdings B.V. participation to the Company.
 The agreement provides for a service agreement and a long-term incentive plan for the Advisory Committee as well as capital contributions of the Advisory Committee and other investors.